Alcohol and Pregnant Women

 Alcohol during Pregnancy Creates Other Dangers

-FASD is not the only problem that can be created if a woman is drinking while pregnant.
+FASD is not the only problem that can be created if a woman drinks while pregnant.
 A number of studies have found a greater incidence of premature birth, stillbirth and miscarriage when a woman consumes alcohol while pregnant.
-In fact, a Danish study done in 2008 showed that pregnant women who were binge drinking while pregnant three or more times per week early in the pregnancy showed a 56 percent greater risk of stillbirth.
+In fact, a Danish study in 2008 showed that pregnant women who binged on alcohol three or more times per week early in the pregnancy showed a 56 percent greater risk of stillbirth.

 It would be smart for a woman of child-bearing age who is not using birth control to also avoid drinking.
-That way, since more than half the pregnancies in the US are unplanned, if she becomes pregnant unexpectedly, she will not harm her baby.
+That way, since more than half the pregnancies in the United States are unplanned, the baby will not be harmed in an unexpected pregnancy.

 Ref: SAMHSA: http://fasdcenter.samhsa.gov/publications/cost.cfm (Cost of Alcohol and Pregnancy)